 Erasmus+ is the European grant program for education, youth and sport.
 The idea behind this is that people can constantly develop through education, training and non-formal learning: a lifelong learning.

 A lifelong learning

-The idea is that investment in education, training and non-formal learning is crucial to giving people – regardless of their age or background – the opportunity to develop continuously: to learn a lifetime.
+The idea is that an investment in education, training and non-formal learning is crucial to giving people – regardless of their age or background – the opportunity to develop continuously: a lifelong learning.

 Erasmus+ educational outcomes consist of knowledge or skills that ultimately make the European economy stronger.
-Europe must become smarter to be an attractive knowledge economy and to remain.
-It is also necessary to compete with other knowledge regions, anywhere in the world.
+Europe must become smarter to be an attractive knowledged economy and to remain this way.
+It is also necessary to compete with other knowledged regions anywhere in the world.
 Erasmus+ is the means to achieve that goal.

 For the period 2014-2020, the European Commission has reserved almost 15 billion euros.

-Erasmus + consists of three key actions for all levels of education, from primary to university, adult and youth sectors.
+Erasmus+ consists of three key actions for all levels of education, from primary to university, adult and youth sectors.
 Non-formal learning is also included in the program.
-The three key actions are Mobility, Strategic Partnerships (including Sector Skills and Knowlegde Alliances) and Policy Development.
+The three key actions are:

 Increase mobility inside and outside Europe

 The European Commission wants to increase mobility, including outside Europe.
 Therefore, the EC makes more fairs available for students, interns, teachers and others.